 Just make sure that you work on yourself so that you don't judge them.

-This will give them the space and kindness so that they have the opportunity to feel safe enough to take responsibility for their faulty side and if they don't only then move on.
+This will give them the space and kindness so that they have the opportunity to feel safe enough to take responsibility for their faulty side.
+If they don't take this opportunity then move on.

-It is just as important for a long term relationship to gently move down the levels over a long period of time so that both parties have the opportunity to be heard or change as required.
+It is just as important for a long term relationship to gently move down the levels over a long period of time so that both parties have the opportunity to be change.

 When a relationship has this opportunity many people commit again and they return back up the scale to level five.